charleskoffler/clprolf/README.md

 prevent_missing_collision is a method modifier(or @Prevent_missing_collision annotation in simol framework).
 It is used especially for simu_real_world_object.
 It's a tool for simplify concurrency(especially with "long_action") and parallelism(multi-threading) for these objects.
 It can be used for any concurrency simulations, as real-time simulations.
-These methods guarantees that when we have long_action, within or not in multiple threads, for simu_real_world_objects, such as in a video game, with the player and enemies, we don't have to worry about the missed collisions or interactions.
+These methods guarantees that theses actions, within or not in multiple threads, for simu_real_world_objects, such as in a video game, with the player and enemies, we don't have to worry about the missed collisions or interactions.
 For example, a setPosition method, marked prevent_missing_collision.
 All the involved parts have to be marked prevent_missing_collision, for example the getPosition.
 These parts have to be synchronized between them in case of parallelism(multi-threading).

 PARALLELISM AID
 To simplify parallelism managing, three modifiers has been added.